 “The Hidden Addiction: Adverse Effects of Benzodiazepines and Other Psychiatric Drugs” (PDF) — by Janet Currie, MSW.
 Visions, B.C.’s Mental Health Journal, Vol. 2, No. 1, Winter 2004.

 “The Effects of Tranquillization: Benzodiazepine Use in Canada” — Health Canada (National Health and Welfare), 1982.

-The documentary film Prescription: Suicide? takes an intimate look at the personal impact of anti-depressant drugs on children and teenagers.
+The documentary film Prescription: Suicide? (on Vimeo) takes an intimate look at the personal impact of anti-depressant drugs on children and teenagers.
 The filmmakers have weaved together six distinct stories of real people and real experiences.
 They have captured a sense of the arguments in an ongoing controversy that affects millions of Americans in a documentary that ultimately asks the question if these so-called revolutionary medications can be used safely.
 "This isn't a story about money or big pharmaceutical corporations," says director Robert Manciero, "it's a story about tragedies in individual families like you and me and our kids."

 "Selective Serotonin-Reuptake Inhibitors and Risk of Persistent Pulmonary Hypertension of the Newborn" — by Christina D. Chambers et al. New England Journal of Medicine Vol. 354:579-587 (February 9, 2006; Number 6).
 Abstract about a case-control study to assess whether PPHN [persistent pulmonary hypertension of the newborn] is associated with exposure to SSRIs during late pregnancy.

 Conclusions: These data support an association between the maternal use of SSRIs in late pregnancy and PPHN in the offspring; further study of this association is warranted.
 These findings should be taken into account in decisions as to whether to continue the use of SSRIs during pregnancy.